divyxnsh/reactjs-notes-app/README.md

 # React Notes App

-To Setup Locally on your computer:
+To Setup the Web App Locally on your computer:

 -> `run npm i`<br/>
 -> `run npm start`